letmaik/ardor3d-openctm/README.md

 How to use
 ==========

-As JOpenCTM isn't published to a Maven repository yet, you have to check-out JOpenCTM manually and do a Maven install.
+1. Checkout this project and install it in your local Maven repo

-Then check-out this project and load models as usual:
+2. Load models as usual:

     Mesh mesh = new OpenCtmImporter().load("...");
     root.attachChild(mesh);